Never miss a beat! Sign up for the Flint Beat newsletter.

 About News Movement

 News Movement is a youth journalism program developed by Brown Impact Media Group, the parent company of Flint’s news website FlintBeat.com.
 The program, housed at Sylvester Broome Empowerment Village, teaches youth in grades six through 12 various journalism skills including news writing, photography, videography, and graphic design.
+It kicked off July 2018 with a $75,000 grant from the Ruth Mott Foundation.

 For more information about News Movement contact program coordinator Jiquanda Johnson at (810) 447-0676 or email her at firstname.lastname@example.org.